Is Contrave really a miracle weight loss medication?

 Wellbutrin and Naltrexone.

-Wellbutrin you probably know as an anti-depressant but chances are high that you've never heard of naltrexone before.
+You’re probably at least somewhat familiar with Wellbutrin because it is a popular anti-depressant but chances are high that you’ve never heard of naltrexone before.

 Naltrexone is an opiate blocker which means that it blocks the effects of pain medication.